ebd622/k8s-into/session_2.md

 ## Hands-on exercises
 ### Play with Services
-1. Create a POD using a manifest with the following specification:
+1. Create a POD using a with the following specification (use either declarative or imperative way):

    - *POD name:* `nginx1`
    - *Image:* `nginx`